top of page

 Here are a few examples of the varied ways I keep my translation skills and subject knowledge up to muster.

-That’s why I take part in mentoring programmes through the ITI, write for the ITI Bulletin and co-ordinate the ITI Parent Network – arranging events to explore best working practices as a parent and freelance translator.
+• I believe in the value of helping the next generation of translators and in supporting my colleagues.
+That’s why I take part in mentoring programmes through the ITI, write for the ITI Bulletin and co-ordinate the ITI Parent and Carer Network – arranging events to explore best working practices for parents and carers who are also freelance linguists.

 CPD achieved 2023 2024 logo